The Kirkwood-Riseman Polymer Model of Polymer Dynamics is Qualitatively Correct: Introduction

-The objective of this paper is to present a simulational test of the predictions of the Rouse and Kirkwood-Riseman models.
-We actually advance beyond the approximations of Kirkwood and Riseman's model, by including the fluctuations in bead positions that they neglected.
+This paper presents a simulational test of the Rouse and Kirkwood-Riseman descriptions of polymer motion.
+We examine an isolated chain in a hydrodynamic shear field.
 We employ a wider range of computational diagnostics than has sometimes been used in the past to interpret polymer dynamics.
-In particular, we ask whether or not a chain in a shear field is rotating.
-We ask if fluctuations in Rouse mode amplitudes are cross-correlated, and if Rouse mode amplitudes or relaxation rates depend on the rate of the applied shear.
+In particular, we ask whether or not a chain in a shear field rotates.
+We ask if fluctuations in Rouse mode amplitudes are cross-correlated, and if Rouse mode amplitudes or relaxation rates depend on the applied shear rate.
+We demonstrate alternative diagnostics for studying polymer motion.

 The following Section of this paper outlines salient features of the Rouse and Kirkwood-Riseman models.
 A further Section describes our simulation procedures, including the physical quantities that we calculated.
-We then outline our major results, revealing the relative validities of the Rouse and Kirkwood-Riseman models as ttreatments of polymer dynamics during a rheological experiment.
-Conclusions are presented.
-To anticipate our results, we show that Kirkwood and Riseman were correct, and Rouse was incorrect.
+We then outline our major results, revealing the relative validities of the Rouse and Kirkwood-Riseman models as descriptions of polymer dynamics during a rheological experiment.
+To anticipate our results, we show that Kirkwood and Riseman are correct, and Rouse was incorrect.